top of page

 I am not providing behavioral health technician or Registered Behavior Technician services at this time.
 My focus is providing training and support to teachers and other child-facing professionals.

-Do we have to have students with a particular diagnosis to receive consultation?
+Do we have to have students with a diagnosis to receive consultation?

 Absolutely not!
 Evidence-based teaching strategies utilizing principles of applied behavior analysis can benefit any learner or classroom.
 While diagnostic evaluations can reveal helpful information, it is not necessary for a child to have any particular diagnosis.